 Robotic Process Automation (RPA) increases efficiency by automating repetitive tasks.
 It reduces costs and enhances accuracy in processes like document review and data extraction.

 For example, JPMorgan Chase’s CoiN technology processes legal documents significantly faster than humans, boosting productivity.
 RPA allows employees to focus on complex tasks, driving operational excellence.
+To fully integrate these automated workflows, banks often collaborate with an enterprise app development company to build unified dashboards and control centers.

 Conclusion